rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/windows-clusters/_index.md

 1. Log in to your Windows host using your preferred tool, such as [Microsoft Remote Desktop](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-clients).
 Run the command copied to your clipboard in the **Command Prompt (CMD)**.

+1. From Rancher, click **Save**.

-1. Repeat these instruction for each Windows host you want to use as a worker node.
+1. **Optional:** Repeat these instruction if you want to add more Windows nodes to your cluster.

 **Result:** The worker role is installed on your Windows host, and the node registers with Rancher.

->**Tip:** If you want the cluster that uses Windows workers to include Ingress support, add one more Linux node to the cluster, enabling the worker role on it.

-## 5. Cloud-host VM Routes Configuration
+## 6. Cloud-host VM Routes Configuration

 >**Note:** This step only applies to nodes hosted on cloud-hosted virtual machines.
-If you're using on-premise virtual machines or baremetal servers, you're done!
+If you're using on-premise virtual machines or bare-metal servers, you're done!

 If you're hosting your nodes using a service listed in the table below, you must make additional node configurations to account for routing.
 Follow the vendor instructions provided.